 Cancer care at Emory University Hospital through Winship is one of the top-ranked cancer programs in the nation according to U.S. News & World Report.
 Nurses at Emory University Hospital, Emory Saint Joseph's Hospital and Emory Johns Creek Hospital have earned the prestigious Magnet recognition for nursing excellence.

 Winship investigators conducted over 300 therapeutic clinical trials and enrolled more than 900 patients in 2020.
 Winship has the largest unit in Georgia for phase I clinical trials, which are important to introducing new therapies against cancer.
 Winship works with the Georgia Center for Oncology Research and Education (GeorgiaCore) to partner with community-based physicians to expand availability of cancer clinical trials throughout Georgia.
 Winship also serves patients through the Winship Cancer Network, a partnership with community hospitals enhancing access to research and treatment.

 Winship is one of 30 inaugural U.S. cancer centers selected as a Lead Academic Participating Site for the NCI's National Clinical Trials Network (NCTN).
 The NCTN serves as the NCI's primary infrastructure to conduct phase II and II clinical trials.

-Winship has 450 faculty and received $85.7 million in research funding reported in 2016, with $38.6 million from the NCI.
+Winship has over 500 faculty and received $79 million in research funding reported in 2020, with $36 million from the NCI.
 Faculty include investigators in the schools of medicine, public health, and nursing, Emory College, Georgia Tech and partner institutions.
 They collaborate with professionals from around the world and with national and state agencies, including the CDC, American Cancer Society, and Georgia Research Alliance.